marczaku/105-unity-basics/2-scripting/README.md

   - Within the Method body, which only gets invoked as soon as any Object as collided with the Dead Zone:
     - Invoke `Debug.Log` and pass `"The tower collapsed.
 You lose."`
     - Add the following expression for restarting the Scene: `SceneManager.LoadScene(SceneManager.GetActiveScene().buildIndex);`
+    - Note: `SceneManager` lies in namespace `UnityEngine.SceneManagement`.
+So, in order for above code to compile, you need to make sure that you `include` said namespace at the top of your file.
+(Rider will often do this automatically for you)
 - Don't forget to attach the `DeadZone` Script to our `Dead Zone` GameObject!
 - Test it!

 ## 2.2 - Event Functions (Start)

 ### Goal
 That tower is way too tidy!
-Let's make a script that makes our bricks less perfectly shaped and less perfectly positioned :)
+Let's make a script that makes our bricks less perfectly positioned by moving them randomly forward or backward a bit.

+We will achieve this by adding a `Start` Event Method to a Script that we attach to each Brick.
+In that Start Method, we'll access the `Transform` component on the same GameObject and add a random offset to its `position`

 ### Slides
 Need Help?
 [Here's The Slides!](slides/README.md#2-event-functions)